MisterRios/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 Although, watching a flame war in a comment thread can be a highly amusing distraction...

-Django follows the MVC pattern closely, however it does implement it's own logic in the implementation.
+Django follows the MVC pattern closely, however it does implement its own logic in the implementation.
 Because the "C" is handled by the framework itself and most of the excitement in Django happens in models, templates and views, Django is often referred to as an *MTV framework*.